mertcelebi/Support/source/markdown/intake_faq.md

-### What if the patients does not know where he/she received care?
+### What if the patient does not know where he/she received care?

 The PatientBank patient portal will prompt the patient to enter the following information: